terencetatefua/evolve-assessment/README.md

 ## Resource Explanation
-Provider Configuration
-The provider block configures AWS as the provider, specifying the region where resources will be deployed.
-By using a variable (var.aws_region), the configuration is made flexible and reusable across different AWS regions.
+Provider Configuration: Configures AWS as the provider using a variable (var.aws_region) for flexible and reusable region settings.

-S3 Bucket Creation
-The aws_s3_bucket resource creates an S3 bucket using a variable for the bucket name (var.s3_bucket_name).
-This ensures easy customization and reuse of the configuration.
-S3 buckets offer high durability and scalability, providing a reliable storage solution.
+S3 Bucket Creation: Creates an S3 bucket with a variable (var.s3_bucket_name) for easy customization and reuse, ensuring high durability and scalability.

-Server-Side Encryption
-The aws_s3_bucket_server_side_encryption_configuration resource enables server-side encryption using the AES256 algorithm.
-This ensures that all objects stored in the bucket are encrypted at rest, enhancing data security and compliance with industry standards.
-Encryption is applied by default to simplify user and application interactions.

-HTTPS Enforcement Policy
-The aws_s3_bucket_policy resource attaches a policy to the S3 bucket that enforces the use of HTTPS.
-This policy denies any requests that do not use secure transport, ensuring that all data transmitted to and from the bucket is encrypted in transit.
-This critical security measure protects data from being intercepted or tampered with during transfer.
+Server-Side Encryption: Enables AES256 server-side encryption for the S3 bucket, ensuring data security and compliance by default.

+HTTPS Enforcement Policy: Attaches a policy to the S3 bucket enforcing HTTPS, protecting data in transit by denying insecure requests.

-Key Points
+Key Points:

-Security: Emphasizes encryption at rest and in transit, demonstrating a strong focus on data protection.
+Security: Emphasizes encryption at rest and in transit.
-Modularity and Reusability: Uses variables for configuration flexibility, promoting best practices in infrastructure as code.
+Modularity and Reusability: Uses variables to promote best practices in infrastructure as code.

 ## Requirements